-Limu Original is a superfood juice shot that is a member of the Lium family of supplements whcih also include Limu Burn and the Limu Lean shake.
+Update 3/3/20.
+Limu Original is a superfood juice shot that is a member of the Lium family of supplements which also includes Limu Burn and the Limu Lean shake.
 All of the Limu supplements are said to be “superior liquid nutrition — all powered by a seaweed-based supernutrient called Fucoidan. “ In this review, I'll look at Limu Original juice and try to find research on it.
 I'll also look at what's said to be its main active ingredient too – fucoidan.
 Hopefully, what follows will give you a better idea if Limu is right for you.

 What Is Limu?

 Limu, also called Limu moui – is a brown seaweed or algae.
 The scientific name for brown algae is Phaeophyceae.
-According to a YouTube video I found, it's pronounced (FI-oh-fEE-she-I).
-Here is the Phaeophyceae Wikipedia page.
+It's pronounced (FI-oh-fEE-she-I).

 The specific type of brown algae mentioned on the bottle of Limu is called Sphaerotrichia Divaricata.
 All Limu supplements contain this is the type of brown seaweed.